farinholt/farinholt.github.io/_pages/projects.md

 description:
 ---

-{% for project in site.projects %}
+{% for project in site.education %}

 {% if project.redirect %}
 <div class="project">